In a nutshell

 Fisherman’s Wharf is one of the most popular neighborhoods to stay in San Francisco

-Boat Trip Through The Bay Area
+Boat Tour Through the Bay Area

-Skyline of the Bay Area in San Francisco
+Skyline of San Francisco

-Along the way, you’ll pass by Alcatraz and Angel Island, as well as the Marin Headlands and the charming coastal town of Sausalito.
+You’ll also cruise past Alcatraz and Angel Island, as well as the Marin Headlands and the charming coastal town of Sausalito.

 Hippie Neighborhood Haight-Ashbury